4gboframram/mudaeautoclaimer-roller/README.md

 "command": The command that will be used for rolling.

-"numberOfRolls": The amount of rolls the program will try to do per channel
+"numberOfRolls": The amount of max rolls the program will show.
+Basically doesn't affect anything except the what it says in the console